italk broadband review 2023

 But dig a little deeper, and italk reveals itself to be better value than it first appears.

 For one thing, its customer service record is extremely reassuring.
 The support team is UK-based, and it’s got some excellent customer reviews.

 It also doesn’t mess you about when it comes to price increases and contracts.
 Its monthly fee is fixed for the full length of the contract.
 And it promises you’ll always have the best deal, with no penalties for loyalty or big discounts that are only available to new customers.

-The free router is a little outdated by modern standards, though this isn’t something that everyone will care about or notice.
-It provides the essentials, but if you need anything more then you’ll need to buy your own hardware.
+The free router is a little outdated by modern standards, but this isn’t something that most people will care about or notice.
+It provides the essentials, but if you need anything more, then you’ll need to buy your own hardware.

-It should also be noted that iTalk does have a traffic management policy.
-This will probably not impact most people, but many other providers offer completely unrestricted broadband.
+It should also be noted that italk does have a traffic management policy.
+Again, this will probably not impact most people, but many other providers offer completely unrestricted broadband.

 Broadband Genie’s review policy

 When you’re looking to switch broadband, we know how important unbiased, balanced, expert reviews can be.
 As a dedicated broadband comparison and switching site, we are in a unique position to give you expert insight into whether or not we think a provider is worth your money.
 Read on to find out a little more about our broadband provider review process.User ratings